Roonil03/secondYearCodes/OOPs/Lab2/README.md

 3. Write a Java program to multiply and divide a number by 2 using bitwise operator.
 [Hint: use left shift and right shift bitwise operators]

 4. Write a Java program to execute the following statements.
-Observe and analyze the outputs.
+Observe and analyze the outputs:
 a. 	int x =10;
   	double y = x;
   	System.out.println(y);